EmileTrotignon/blog/monad.md

 What I will not try to explain is how to use them.
 For that I believe that the signature is enough, you just need to play with a concrete monad like `Result` or `Lwt` for long enough.
-The explainations bellow are certainly not necessary to use monads.
+The explanations below are certainly not necessary to use monads.